andrew/ultimate-awesome/README.md

 - [awesome-AML](https://github.com/Milkigit/awesome-AML) - Awesome list for adversarial machine learning (AML) papers.
 Since I used to work on privacy-preserving machine learning, I found AML quite interesting and promising as well. :).
 - [awesome-personal](https://github.com/mitchellaha/awesome-personal) - A List of Lists that List Everything I Recommend and/or Use Personally.
 - [awesome](https://github.com/mmlouamri/awesome) - This repository is a collection of interesting technical resources that I have found on the internet.
-- [awesome-quic](https://github.com/mmmarcos/awesome-quic) - A curated list of awesome QUIC and HTTP/3 resources.
 - [awesome-workflows](https://github.com/mohammadzainabbas/awesome-workflows) - 👨🏻‍💻A list of awesome GitHub actions to automate your workflows. 🔨✨.
 - [awesome-bookmarks](https://github.com/mpielvitori/awesome-bookmarks) - My awesome tech bookmarks.
 - [awesome-docker-compose](https://github.com/mr-dragon/awesome-docker-compose) - Awesome docker-compose.